OSHA 10 Certification Online Free? 2026 Truth & Options

 Unemployed individuals

-To find and register for these classes, you should check with your state’s labor department, local workforce development centers, and community colleges.
-If you’re weighing education options, see our guide to trade school programs, top careers, costs, and timelines.
-Registration is handled directly through the sponsoring organization, and you will likely need to provide proof of eligibility.
+To find these classes, you should check with your state’s labor department, local workforce development centers, and community colleges.
+Registration is handled directly through the sponsoring organization.

 Online vs. In Person Training: What’s the Difference?